Bhargavvv412/ByteBenders/README.md

-# 👚 ReWear – Swap, Save, Sustain
+# 👚 ReWear – Community Clothing Exchange

 ReWear is a web-based platform that makes it easy for users to exchange unused clothes.
 You can either swap directly with others or redeem clothing using points.
 The main goal is to encourage sustainable fashion and reduce textile waste by reusing wearable garments.